-As I began to write about these concepts, I was surprised to discover that Microsoft Word doesn’t recognize “elderhood” as a word.
+As I began to write about these concepts, I was surprised to discover that Microsoft Word doesn’t recognize elderhood as a word.
 It does recognize childhood and adulthood.
 Are we really so culturally averse to aging that the English language hasn’t developed a parallel term for the third stage in life?
 “Old age” is clunky, a phrase, a colloquialism.

 Let’s think about what the three stages of life are and why the third one is a distinct stage that we should treasure and respect.

-Childhood is a time of growth.
 We expect children to learn and gather experience, to spend a lengthy period of time experimenting and becoming better at accomplishing tasks and using judgment.
 We also expect them to play.
 When children are given too much responsibility or asked to function beyond their emotional development we feel regret.
 We say that children should be allowed to play, to grow and develop without the responsibilities and restrictions of adulthood.
 We recognize childhood as a valuable stage in life that prepares and enables us to live fulfilled and happy adult lives.
 Childhood is the time of being, playing, and preparing.

-Adulthood is a time for mastery and doing.
-Children gain emancipation at the age of 18 and by 21 are fully adults under the law and expected to perform responsibly with regard to themselves and others.
+Children gain emancipation at the age of 18 and by 21 are fully adults under the law and then expected to perform responsibly with regard to themselves and others.
 Adulthood is the time for using the skills and education amassed during childhood so we can take care of ourselves and our loved ones.
-It is the age of doing and accomplishment, of amassing resources and building assets.
-It’s a time of mastery, of providing for our loved ones and fulfilling community and workplace responsibilities.
-It’s the time of becoming experts at what we do and using that expertise in our daily lives.
-In adulthood, many of us struggle to take time out to spend time just being, because our focus is on competence and production.
+It is the age of doing and accomplishment, of gathering resources and building assets.
+It’s a time of mastery, of providing for our loved ones, and of fulfilling community and workplace responsibilities.
+It’s the time to become experts at what we do and use that expertise in our daily lives.
+In adulthood, many of us struggle to carve out time from doing for simply being, because our focus is on competence and production.

 I’ve often heard people comment that they don’t want to retire because they don’t know what they’d do with their time.
 We are a nation focused on production and doing.
 We have forgotten that life should also include a time for contemplation.
 Years ago I came across Socrates’ statement: “The unexamined life is not worth living.”
-That wisdom has always stuck with me, nudging me to evaluate what I’m doing and why whenever my schedule becomes hectic.
+That wisdom has always stuck with me, nudging me to evaluate what I’m doing and why I’m doing it whenever my schedule becomes hectic.